Estimated reading time: 5 minutes

 Let's face it, you have one or more 401(k) funds laying around collecting dust from previous employers.
 Why not have your funds actually work for you in a self-directed IRA?
 Self-directed IRAs let you invest in the assets you know best and choose, everything from real estate to precious metals to private equity.
 The best way to be certain that your retirement savings plan reflects your needs and your investment preferences is to open a self-directed IRA, and we'll tell you why...

-Moving the assets from a previous employer’s 401(k) plan or transferring the balance in an IRA you have with a traditional bank or brokerage house—where your investment choices are limited—to an Entrust self-directed account is easy and free when you use our promotion code till the tax deadline date of April 17th, 2018.
+Moving the assets from a previous employer’s 401(k) plan or transferring the balance in an IRA you have with a traditional bank or brokerage house—where your investment choices are limited—to an Entrust self-directed account is easy and takes just a few minutes.
 Don’t limit yourself.
 Explore all your investment options with a self-directed IRA.

 Here are a few examples of people just like you, who made the move to self-direction.
 Why not join them?